socomsystems/documentation/developer_manual/android_library/library_installation.rst

 ---------------------

-The Nextcloud Android library may be obtained from the following GitHub repository:
+The cyfrSpaces Android library may be obtained from the following GitHub repository:

 `https://github.com/nextcloud/android-library <https://github.com/nextcloud/android-library>`_